Users, uses and production of gender statistics: an overview

 take into account the diversity of various groups of women and men and their specific activities and challenges and aim to reduce sex and gender bias in data collection, such as the underreporting of women’s economic activity, the underreporting of violence against women and the undercounting of girls, their births or their deaths.

 are defined as statistics that adequately reflect differences and inequalities in the situation of women and men in all areas of life.
 Gender statistics are defined by the sum of the following characteristics: (a) data are collected and presented disaggregated by sex as a primary and overall classification; (b) data reflect gender issues; (c) data are based on concepts and definitions that adequately reflect the diversity of women and men and capture all aspects of their lives; and (d) data collection methods take into account stereotypes and social and cultural factors that may induce gender biases.

 Sex as individual biological characteristic

-(female or male) is recorded during data collection in censuses, surveys or administrative sources.
-By comparison to gender differences, which are shaped over by the history of social relations, and change over time and across cultures, biological differences in sex are fixed and unchangeable and do not vary across cultures and overtime.
+(female or male) is recorded during data collection in censuses, surveys or administrative records.
+In comparison to gender differences, which are shaped by the history of social relations and change over time and across cultures, biological differences in sex are fixed and unchangeable and do not vary across cultures and over time.
 Sex-disaggregated data have the capacity to reveal differences in women’s and men’s lives that are the result of gender roles and expectations.
 For example, gender may determine differences in education or work for women and men.
 Statisticians reveal these gender differences by collecting and analysing data on education and work disaggregated by sex as well as other characteristics.

 + Sex bias in data collection